wpengine/hwptoolkit/plugins/wpgraphql-logging/readme.txt

 **WPGraphQL Logging** is a comprehensive logging solution for WPGraphQL that tracks and records GraphQL query execution, providing developers with detailed insights into query performance, errors, and request lifecycle events.

-**Note:** This plugin is currently in BETA.
-While it is functional and ready for testing, some features may be subject to change based on community feedback.

 = Key Features =

 **GraphQL Request Lifecycle Logging**